Our current research is centered on the regulation of cellular expression, structure, function and evolution of eukaryotic transporters.

 (for details see Alguel et al., 2016)

-- At present, we try to understand in more detail how the binding and release of substrates leads to the opening and closing of the substrate translocation trajectory, how the gates synergize with the major substrate binding site, how our findings are related to the generally accepted model of outward- and inward-facing alternating transporter conformers, and finally, how ions drive solute symport.
+- Understand in more detail how the binding and release of substrates leads to the opening and closing of the substrate translocation trajectory, how the gating elements synergize with the major substrate binding site, and how ions drive solute symport.

-- We finally also ask whether we can identify, via a semi-rational approch, based on transporter structure-function relationships, novel antifungal drugs [see Lougiakis et al., 2016].
+- Identify, via a semi-rational approch, based on transporter structure-function relationships, novel antifungal drugs

 Membrane trafficking and endocytosis of transporters

 b) Identification of functional transporter dimerization.
-UapA was shown, with four different assays, to dimerize in vivo and that dimerization is critical for ER-exit, membrane traffic, turnover and transport activity (Martzoukou et al., 2015; Alguel et al, 2016a; 2016b).
-Subsequent crystallization of UapA confirmed the role of UapA functional dimeization (see above)
+UapA was shown, with several different assays, to dimerize in vivo and that dimerization is critical for ER-exit, membrane traffic, turnover and transport activity (Martzoukou et al., 2015; Alguel et al, 2016a; 2016b).
+Subsequent crystallization of UapA confirmed the role of UapA functional dimeization.

 c) Identification of multiple mechanisms undelying turnover of misfolded transporters.
 Partially misfolded UapA versions trapped in the ER are down-regulated by ERAD and endocytosis, but also via selective autophagy.
 A major factor in the latter process is an ER transmembrane adaptor,